Current Students

 mk4955@cumc.columbia.edu

-Minjee is currently rotating through department laboratories and is interested in cell-intrinsic or -extrinsic factors that mediate distinct immune interactions across different contexts and their translational applications.
+Minjee is a student in the laboratories of Jordan Orange and Alberto Cicci and is interested in cell-intrinsic or -extrinsic factors that mediate distinct immune interactions across different contexts and their translational applications.

 Shudipto Wahed